Historical Attractions

 History of Mull

-Mull and its islands have been continually inhabited since they became environments able to support man after the Ice Age.
+This link takes you to a more detailed and general history of Mull and its islands.
+From the Ice Age.
 C. 6500 - 3500 BC.
-Mesolithic hunter-gatherers lived in caves such as Livingston's cave on Ulva.
-C. 4000 - 2000 BC.
-Read more
+Mesolithic hunter-gatherers living in caves such as Livingston's cave on Ulva.
+C. 4000 - 2000 BC. to more modern times READ MORE

 Standing Stones